JeffersonLab/halla_molpol_sim/README.md

 # Jefferson Lab Hall A Moller Polarimeter Simulation

 Simulation of the Thomas Jefferson National Accelerator Facility's Hall A Moller Polarimeter.

+## IMPORTANT NOTE FOR COMPILING THIS APPLICATION

+This Geant4 application must be compiled with an up-to-date version of GCC.
+If running on the iFarm you __MUST__ do the following in order to be establish the proper software environment to compile the MolPol application.

+*source /apps/root/6.18.00/setroot_CUE*
+*source /site/12gev_phys/softenv.csh devel*

+You can then proceed as usual.  --Eric King  3/11/2020  (Thanks to Sakib Rahman who instructed me on how to get the proper gcc to compile something with c++17 syntax on iFarm.)

 ## General Information